A Generic Numbering System based on Catalan Families of Combinatorial Objects: Generic arithmetic operations on members of the Catalan family

 More generally, it can be shown that Peano's axioms hold and as a result $<\C,e,s>$ is a {\em Peano algebra}.
-This is expected, as {\tt s} provides a combinatorial enumeration of the infinite stream of Catalan objects, as illustrated below on instance {\tt T}: \begin{codex} Cats> s E C E E *Cats> s it C E (C E E) *Cats> s it C (C E E) E *Cats> s it C (C E E) (C E E) *Cats> s it C E (C E (C E E)) *Cats> s it C E (C (C E E) E) \end{codex}
+This is expected, as {\tt s} provides a combinatorial enumeration of the infinite stream of Catalan objects, as illustrated below on instance {\tt T}: \begin{codex} Cats> s E C E E *GCat> s it C E (C E E) *GCat> s it C (C E E) E \end{codex}

+The function {\tt nums} generates an initial segment of the ``natural numbers'' defined by an instance of {\tt Cat}. \begin{code} nums :: Cat a => a -> [a] nums x = f x [] where f x xs | e_ x = e:xs f x xs = f (s' x) (x:xs) \end{code}

 {\em Note that if parity information is kept explicitly, the calls to {\tt odd\_} and {\tt even\_} are constant time}, as we will assume in the rest of the paper.
 We will also assume, that when complexity is discussed, {\em a representation like the tree data types $\T$ or $\M$ are used, making the operations {\tt c} and {\tt c'} constant time}.
-Note also that this is clearly not the case for the instance {\tt N} using the traditional bitstring representation or the instance {\tt P} where linear scanning proportional to the length of the sequence may be involved.
+Note also that this is clearly not the case for the instance {\tt N} using the traditional bitstring representation where effort proportional to the length of the bitstring may be involved.

-\begin{prop} The worst case time complexity of the {\tt s} and {\tt s'} operations on $n$ is given by the {\em iterated logarithm} $O(log_2^*(n))$. \end{prop} \begin{proof} Note that calls to {\tt s,s'} in {\tt s} or {\tt s'} happen on terms at most logarithmic in the bitsize of their operands.
-The recurrence relation counting the worst case number of calls to {\tt s} or {\tt s'} is: $T(n)=T({{log_2(n)}})+O(1)$, which solves to $T(n)=O(log_2^*(n))$. \end{proof} Note that this is much better than the logarithmic worst case for binary umbers (when computing, for instance, binary 111...111+1=1000...000).
+\begin{prop} The worst case time complexity of the {\tt s} and {\tt s'} operations on an input $n$ is given by the {\em iterated logarithm} $O(log_2^*(n))$. \end{prop} \begin{proof} Note that calls to {\tt s,s'} in {\tt s} or {\tt s'} happen on terms at most logarithmic in the bitsize of their operands.
+The recurrence relation counting the worst case number of calls to {\tt s} or {\tt s'} is: $T(n)=T({{log_2(n)}})+O(1)$, which solves to $T(n)=O(log_2^*(n))$. \end{proof} Note that this is much better than the logarithmic worst case for binary numbers (when computing, for instance, binary 111...111+1=1000...000).

 \begin{prop} and {\tt s'} are constant time, on the average. \end{prop}